neilmb/villagefire/index.md

 <br style="clear:left;"/>

 <img class="wrapleft" src="images/sophie.jpg"> **Sophia Rog**  is a dance
 artist, bodyworker, and song leader.
-She carries song with gratitude and humbleness for the childhood of music that instilled in her the knowing that song can be as necessary and easeful as breathing, walking, and doing the dishes.
+She carries song with gratitude for the childhood of music that instilled in her the knowing that song can be as necessary and easeful as breathing, walking, and doing the dishes.
 Currently residing in Santa Fe, NM, she performs, teaches Contact Improvisation, works as a massage therapist, and sips on the wide-sky lessons